 You simply have to understand that you don’t need the other person to follow your perspective, you just need that person to listen to your perspective.
 In a condition of such conflict, make sure your voice and tone are polite.
 Because no matter how logical your perspective is, if you raise your voice, no one would like to listen to you.

-We hope these solutions will help you in the future.
+We hope the solutions to these work problems will help you in the future.
 Mindful solutions like these can help you live that 26% mindfully and enjoy your work.